GaryFurash/2023-dezoomcamp/week2/week_2_notes.md

 ```

 ### Prefect Deployments

+#### Core, Agents and Work Queues

+Before running the workflow, let's look at the concepts of Core, Agents and Work Queues

+In Prefect, "Work Queues" and "Agents" are key components for executing workflows in a distributed manner.

+Prefect Core is the backend component of Prefect, an open-source platform for automating data workflows.
+Prefect Core provides the building blocks for defining, scheduling, executing, and monitoring data workflows.
+It provides APIs for creating and manipulating workflows, tasks, and flows.
+Prefect Core also provides a scheduling engine for executing workflows and a backend for storing and retrieving workflow state and metadata.
+It forms the backbone of the Prefect platform, providing the necessary infrastructure for executing data workflows and managing their state.

+*Work Queue*: is a data structure that holds tasks that are ready to be executed.
+It acts as a buffer between the Prefect Core and the agents, allowing the Core to manage tasks while the agents execute them.

+*Agent* is a piece of software that pulls tasks from the work queue and executes them.
+Agents can run on a variety of platforms, including local machines, cloud infrastructure, or containers.
+They can be deployed in a single node or in a cluster, and they work together to process the tasks in the work queue.

+Agents and work queues allow Prefect to scale and distribute the execution of workflows, improving performance and reliability.
+This makes it possible to process large amounts of data or perform complex computations in a parallel and distributed manner, increasing the overall efficiency and reducing the time it takes to complete a workflow.

+#### Stages in a workflow

+Here's a general timeline of how a Prefect workflow is executed:

+Workflow Definition: The first step is to define the workflow using the Prefect API.
+The workflow consists of a directed acyclic graph (DAG) of tasks and the relationships between them.

+Task Assignment: Once the workflow is defined, Prefect Core assigns tasks to the work queue.
+This is done based on the relationships between the tasks and the state of each task.

+Task Pulling: Agents pull tasks from the work queue and execute them.
+When an agent pulls a task, it marks the task as "running" in the Prefect Core.

+Task Execution: The agent executes the task by running the code associated with it.
+The agent reports the result of the task execution back to the Prefect Core.

+Task Completion: If the task execution is successful, the agent marks the task as "successful" in the Prefect Core.
+If the task execution fails, the agent marks the task as "failed".

+Task Flow: The result of each task execution is used to determine the next task in the workflow.
+The Prefect Core updates the state of the tasks based on the result and assigns the next task to the work queue.

+Repeat: The process repeats until all tasks in the workflow are complete.

+At each stage of the workflow execution, work queues and agents play an important role in ensuring the efficient and reliable execution of the workflow.
+The work queue holds tasks that are ready to be executed and acts as a buffer between the Prefect Core and the agents.
+The agents pull tasks from the work queue, execute them, and report the results back to the Prefect Core, allowing the Core to manage tasks while the agents execute them.
+This allows Prefect to scale and distribute the execution of workflows, improving performance and reliability.

+#### Deployments

 **Deployment**: Server-side concept that encapsulates a flow, allowing it to be scheduled and triggered via API.